danilocgsilva/CompileMan/README.md

 # CompileMan

-Utility for general compiling works.

 Works with PHP and node for frontend compilations.
+Are you working with a PHP project with modern frontend (e.g Laravel, Symphony with node)?

+Type "`cman`" to compile assets and run project.
+Type "`cman`" again to clean up the things, so you can commit to the repository.

+Type "`cman compile`" or "`cman clean`" if eventually the script miss in detecting your project state.

+In a near future **dotnet projects also will be embraced**.

 ## Installing